Modified Shallow Water Equations for significantly varying seabeds

 Since our model is able to take into account the local bottom slope into the wave speed computation, we propose below a simple numerical setup which intends to shed some light on possible mechanisms of the reported above wave front propagation anomalies.
 Consider a one-dimensional domain $[-20,20]$ with wall boundary conditions.
-This domain is discretized into $N=4000$ control volumes in order to resolve local bathymetry oscillations.
-The bottom has a uniform slope which is perturbed on the left side ($x<0$) by fast oscillations which model the bottom ``roughness''
+This domain is discretized into $N = 4000$ control volumes in order to resolve local bathymetry oscillations.
+The bottom has a uniform slope which is perturbed on the left side ($x < 0$) by fast oscillations which model the bottom ``steepness''

 where $\operatorname{H}(x)$ is the Heaviside function.
-The initial condition is a solitary wave moving rightwards as it was chosen in \cite{Synolakis1986, Synolakis1987}:
+The initial condition is a solitary wave moving rightwards as it was chosen in \cite{Synolakis1986}:

-This configuration aims to model a wave transition from rough to gentle bottoms.
-The values of various physical parameters are given in Table \ref{tab:front}.
+This configuration aims to model a wave transition from steep to gentle bottoms.
+The values of various physical parameters are given in Table~\ref{tab:front}.

 Then, the wave propagation and transformation over the sloping bottom \eqref{eq:dxs} was computed using the classical and modified Saint-Venant equations.
-The wave front position was measured along this simulation and the computation result is presented on Figure \ref{fig:front}.
+The wave front position was measured along this simulation and the computation result is presented in Figure~\ref{fig:front}.
 The slope of these curves represents physically the wave front propagation speed.
-Recall also that the point $x = 0$ corresponds to the transition between rough and gentle regions of the sloping beach.
+Recall also that the point $x = 0$ corresponds to the transition between steep and gentle regions of the sloping beach.